ryglm/camera_bot/README.md

   -r rgb/camera_info:=/ugv/camera/camera_info
 ~~~

 All of these can now be checked in Rviz2, check PointCloud2 to see SLAM capability.
+There are still some issues with the SLAM that I need to ensure.

 ## Troubleshooting